deltaepsilon/fireline/app/content/pages/docs.md

 1. See the demo code for a React implementation: [demo code](https://github.com/deltaepsilon/fireline/blob/master/app/content/components/demo/demo.js)

-1. If you'd like to use Fireline's React hooks, run `npm install @quiver/fireline` and check out it's exports: [/content/components/index.js]().
-These hooks are a bit too messy to document right now, so just open them up and see what they do.
-It's pretty straightforward.
+1. If you'd like to use Fireline's React hooks, run `npm install @quiver/fireline` and check out it's exports: [/content/components/index.js](https://github.com/deltaepsilon/fireline/blob/b329e6273b6c989b9f7b906901cff4cf66b76e4e/app/content/components/index.js).
+These hooks are a bit too messy to document right now, so open them up and see what they do.
+It's kind of straightforward?
 You likely have similar logic in your existing React app.

 ### Security Rules